rrooggiieerr/homeassistant-benqprojector/info.md

 ## Protocol

-This integration works if your projector has a serial port **and** supports the following command structure:
+This integration works if your projector has a serial port or network connection **and** supports the following command structure:

 ```
 <CR>*<key>=<value>#<CR>